CONSENSUS AVG

 - Belief System Entropy (BSE) declined from 0.68 to 0.42 as forecasts clustered around $5,500-$6,300 range

-- Institutions cited similar justifications (central bank buying, inflation, geopolitics) suggesting narrative convergence
+- Institutions cited similar justifications (central bank buying, inflation, geopolitics) suggesting narrative convergence rather than independent analysis

 Implications & Boundaries